charlieduong94/reveal-gen/README.md

             ---
 ````

-Make whatever changes you like.
+Make whatever changes you like to this file.
 Then run `reveal-gen serve` to launch your presentation.

 Don't like the theme?
 Run `reveal-gen list-themes` to list the available themes that comes with `reveal.js`.
 Run `reveal-gen switch-theme <insert-theme-here>` to change the theme.
-If you have a custom theme you want to use, replace the path in the `theme` field in the `config.json` file.
+If you have a custom theme you want to use,
+replace the path in the `theme` field in the `config.json` file.